samsiebert/run-buddy/README.md

-# Run Buddy
+# Run Buddy Inc.

 ## Purpose
-A Website that offers fitnes training services.
+A Website that offers fitness training services.

 ## Built With
 * HTML